oroinc/documentation/book/functional_tests.rst

     }

-This annotation will trigger execution of command "oro:search:reindex" when first client will be initialized.
+This annotation will trigger the execution of the "oro:search:reindex" command when the client is first initialized.
 This is a workaround for MyISAM search tables that are not transactional.

 Loading Data Fixtures
 ---------------------

-Example of loading fixture in test:
+Example of loading a fixture in a test:

 .. code-block:: php